klionsky123/dmk-airflow-etl/README.md

 # ETL Metadata Framework for managing complex data workflows in Apache Airflow

 ---

+## About

+This framework provides a metadata-driven orchestration layer integrated with Apache Airflow, enabling scalable, maintainable, and auditable ETL processes.
+It abstracts job definitions, task logic, source configurations, and execution states into centralized metadata tables, forming the "brain" of the system.

 ## Main Features

 - Contains stand-alone fully functional set of metadata tables, and stored procs for ETL support.